Algebraic characterizations of some relative notions of size: Relative notions of piecewise syndetic sets

 \subsection{Acknowledgements}

 We gratefully acknowledge and thank Florian Richter for several important discussions along with valuable feedback and suggestion on earlier drafts of this article.
+We thank the referee for a careful reading and several suggestions that improved the exposition.
 We thank Jessica Christian for feedback on drafts of the introduction.
 We thank Baglini, Blass, and Di Nasso for helpful conversations on their work related to finite embeddability, and we also thank Anush Tseurunyan and Andrew Zucker for helpful discussions and interest.
 Finally, we also thank Vitaly Bergelson and Neil Hindman for helpful correspondence.